 Your Master Password still protects your data

 Using Fingerprint Unlock in 1Password does not replace your Master Password or undermine the security of 1Password.
-Your data is encrypted with your Master Password, and that remains true even with Fingerprint Unlock enabled.
+Your data is encrypted with your Master Password, and that remains true even with Fingerprint Unlock turned on.

 Your Master Password is stored securely

-When you enable Fingerprint Unlock, 1Password stores an encrypted version of a secret that is equivalent to your Master Password:
+When you turn on Fingerprint Unlock, 1Password stores an encrypted version of a secret that is equivalent to your Master Password:

 - Random Key.
-1Password generates a random key that requires authentication.
-This authenticated key is saved in the Android Keystore.
+1Password generates a Random Key that requires authentication.
+This Random Key is saved in the Android Keystore.